Latest sample galleries

 One refinement is in order: The live-view histograms and blinkies are often not as accurate as the post-shot histograms and blinkies.
-The live-view versions are based on a quickie jpeg made on the fly, whereas the post-shot histograms and blinkies are based on a more processed jpeg.
+The live-view versions are based on a quickie JPEG made on-the-fly, whereas the post-shot histograms and blinkies are based on a more processed JPEG.
 So, after taking the shot, it is worthwhile checking either the post-shot histogram or blinkies to see if they are telling a consistent story.
-If they indicate clipping (either a histogram that is piled-up on the right-hand edge rather than just kissing it or the presence of undesirable blinkies), then – if it remains possible – retake the shot with 1/3 to 2/3 less EC and recheck the post-shot indicator.
+If they indicate clipping (either a histogram that is piled-up on the right-hand edge rather than just kissing it or the presence of undesirable blinkies), then – if it remains possible – retake the shot with 1/3 to 2/3 EV less exposure and recheck the post-shot indicator.
 Iterate as needed – usually one retake is enough, although with the right camera settings and a bit of experience, you will find that you hit ETTR with the first shot more often than not.

 Another advantage of reassessing ETTR with the post-shot indicators is that many cameras display color histograms after the shot, whereas LV may only display the luminance histogram.
 You are therefore able to assess whether any of the color channels has individually gone beyond ETTR and retake the shot as may be necessary.
 See, however, below on the effects of WB on the post-shot color histograms.

-When using the LV blinkies as your indicator, whether to stop when the pertinent blinkies first display or just before depends on the camera and its settings (dealt with below).
+When using the LV blinkies as your indicator, the issue arises whether you should stop when the pertinent blinkies first display or just before.
+This depends on the camera and its settings (dealt with below).
 The post-shot blinkies will help you to determine which is right for you.
 If the post-shot blinkies frequently indicate you've gone too far with the LV blinkies, make the obvious operational adjustment.

-Again assume A-priority.
+Again initially assume A-priority.
 Set the desired f-ratio, compose the scene, and dial EC to achieve what appears to be a good exposure, say, based on the VF or LCD image.
 Take a shot (at base ISO, of course).
 Check the post-shot histograms to gain an idea of how much EC is needed (up or down) to bring the exposure to ETTR.
 A little experience may be needed to be able to judge how much adjustment is needed, but it is quickly learned.
 Make the EC adjustment and retake the shot.
 Re-check the post-shot histogram and do further adjustments as needed until you get a shot that is properly ETTR.
 Typically at most one retake is needed, rarely more than two.
 Some find it useful to bracket exposures ± 1/3 or 2/3 EV around the initial exposure simply as a matter of course, but I find this to be unnecessary.